 Previewed 2 December 2016, Opened 15 December 2016, Closed 28 January 2017 at the Almeida Theatre

-A major revival of Friedrich Schiller's Mary Stuart in London presented in a new adaptation created by Robert Icke and starring Juliet Stevenson and Lia Williams
+A major revival of Friedrich Schiller's Mary Stuart in London starring Juliet Stevenson and Lia Williams

-For this West End transfer at the Duke of York's Theatre both Juliet Stevenson and Lia Williams are reprising their roles - before each performance they will decide by the toss of a coin which role they will play - either 'Mary Stuart, Queen of Scots' or 'Queen Elizabeth I'.
+For this West End transfer at the Duke of York's Theatre both Juliet Stevenson and Lia Williams are reprising their roles - as at the Almeida Theatre, before each performance they will decide by the toss of a coin which role they will play - either 'Mary Stuart, Queen of Scots' or 'Queen Elizabeth I'.

 When this production opened at North London's Almeida Theatre in December 2016, Sam Marlowe in the Times explained how "at the beginning of each performance of Robert Icke's nerve-shreddingly intense new version of this 1800 Friedrich Schiller classic, a coin is spun to decide which of the two leading actresses - Lia Williams or Juliet Stevenson - will play the title role and which Elizabeth I. Whatever the outcome - and I've seen both - you're guaranteed more than three hours of dense, gripping theatre, as the queens face each other in a savagely elegant endgame, and the politics of the past startlingly reflect the present...
 It's fascinating theatre - fiercely pertinent, exhilaratingly potent."
 Henry Hitchings in the London Evening Standard said that "rather than being a gimmick, director Robert Icke's innovation emphasises that the characters really are two sides of one coin.
 Each is trapped by public expectations.
 Icke is also responsible for an energetic new version of the text, and the result is a topical exploration of the haphazardness of politics."
 Dominic Cavendish in the Daily Telegraph noted how "the conceit is a canny one and it must be intensely energising for the two leads...
 The flip side of the cleverness, though, is a certain frustration: unless you catch back-to-back shows, you're going to miss seeing how the playing approaches differ."
 Neil Norman in the Daily Express thought that "the bare stage and business-suited production would be unbearably dull were it not for the superb performances from both actresses and the ensemble around them.
 The concluding costume change is an extraordinarily potent coup de théâtre."
 Patrick Marmion in the Daily Mail praised how "wunderkind director Robert Icke has stripped back Schiller's history play about Elizabeth I and Mary Queen of Scots to its compulsive, animal core.
 Add to that the ruse of Juliet Stevenson and Lia Williams deciding who plays which role by tossing a coin and you have an edgy, tantalising thriller...
 With subtle, passionate and vigorous acting, this is an intoxicating production... as period realpolitik, this is gripping stuff indeed."
 Michael Billington in the Guardian wrote that "while I have reservations about the production, the two actors are a pleasure to watch... whatever my qualms about the production, Juliet Stevenson and Lia Williams memorably confirm that Elizabeth and Mary are two sides of the same regal coin."
 Paul Taylor in the i newspaper hailed how "Robert Icke has adapted and directed this extraordinarily gripping, edge-of-your-seat version of Schiller's great play."